Hwanhee: 2010-2011: Studio album and military service

 Shortly after releasing his 1st album in July 2011, Hwanhee signed on for the production of the movie "Star".
 As of this writing, the movie is undergoing pre-production.
 The story will reflect on the life of Romi, portrayed by Hwanhee.
 Romi is an internationally renowned superstar, and the film will shed some light on the lifestyle and problems such individuals go through during the course of their careers.
 There is no slated release date at the moment.

 On July 28, 2011, Hwanhee released his first official album.
-He worked with a number of renowned producers and songwriters to make this album.
+He worked with a number of producers and songwriters to make this album.
 The music video of the title track "죽을 것만 같아" features actor Lee Jang-woo, who is his cousin as well.
 The original solo arrangement of 어젠 is also included in the album.
 A few weeks before the release of the album, Hwanhee and H-Entercom agreed to dispose of 20,000 copies of this album due to issues regarding mixing and mastering that did not meet the expectations of the artist.

 H-entercom announced that Hwanhee will commence his mandatory military service on 27 October 2011.
 He served as a public service worker for 23 months after receiving four weeks of basic training at the Nonsan military camp in South Chungcheong Province.

 2022: solo concert

-On November 18, 2022, Hwanhee will hold the 2022 Hwanhee 'OVER THE SKY' concert on December 17 and 18.
+On November 18, 2022, Hwanhee held his 2022 Hwanhee 'OVER THE SKY' concert on December 17 and 18.

 In February 2023, it was announced that Hwanhee would release the single Stay Still, which was set to be released on March 7.